ISE-Research/LinkAnchor/README.md

 # LinkAnchor
-an authomated tool for linking commits and issues
+An LLM-based agent for identifying commits that resolve issues.
+Given a repository and a specific issue, LinkAnchor searches the repository’s history to find the commits that address it.

 ## Quick Run